nfqsolutions/ngx-tableau/README.md

 First you should login with an existing user on npm registry.
 You can create a new account [here](https://docs.npmjs.com/creating-a-new-npm-user-account).
 Then execute `npm login` to sign in.

+Create changelog entry for new release in `RELEASE_NOTES.md`

 Update `package.json` with the latest version following semver syntax x.y.z

+Run `npm run build-tableau` to create the new production ready artifact

 Run `npm run deploy` to upload a new version of ngx-tableau to public npm registry